-“Welcome to The Liberty, I apologise about you not being able to move, we will release you as soon as we can do a quick assessment of you.
+“Welcome to The Liberty, I apologise about you not being able to move.
+We will release you as soon as we can do a quick assessment of you.
 Some of you aren’t fitted with a BCI, don’t worry.
-We will also take care of that, however, I realise you didn’t understand that sentence.”
-That was the first thing I heard after I felt my senses, from what I can only describe as faded in.
+We will also take care of that, however I now realise you probably didn’t understand that sentence.”
+That was the first thing I heard after I felt my senses, from what I can only describe as, faded in.
 It was like I wasn’t conscious and there was darkness, but then the world faded in around me.
 Faded with the voice becoming loud.
-As my sight came back to me, I could see I was in this large hanger area, when I say large, I mean huge.
+As my sight came back to me, I could see I was in this large hangar area.
+When I say large, I mean huge.
 It was so big that clouds blanketed the ceiling.
-My eyes were fixed on the ceiling watching the mist swirl.
+My eyes were fixed on the ceiling, watching the mist swirl.

-I wanted to move, I wanted to breathe.
-I remember the panic when I realised I wasn’t breathing.
+I wanted to move.
+I wanted to breathe.
 My internal voice screaming at me, breathe, I need to breathe!
-What of my heart, why can’t I feel it beating?
-This voice echoed in this great hall.
-“Now, so not to alarm you all, I must caution you, you may see us carrying some large weapons.
-It is for both of our safety so please do not panic and remain calm then all will be well.”
+What of my heart?
+Why can’t I feel it beating?
+The same voice continued, echoed in this great hall.
+“Now, so not to alarm you all, I must caution you, you may see us carrying some enormous weapons.
+Don’t panic!
+All is okay!
+It is for both yours and our safety.
+Remain calm, and hopefully, we won’t be forced to shoot you!”

-I was panicked, I couldn’t move my eyes or any limbs.
-I tried to close my eyes, but I didn’t have that luxury.
-There were some voices near me that sounded a little similar to Periclum.
+I was panicked.
+My eyes and body wouldn’t move, I couldn’t even blink.
+There were voices near me that sounded a little similar to Periclum.
 “How many of these idiotic creatures did we materialise?”
-I heard one voice say “I don’t know but I hope these refugees behave.”
-I heard a scanning device that sounded fresh out of a science fiction movie coming from the direction of these voices.
+I heard one voice say, “I don’t know, but I hope these refugees behave.”
+I heard a scanning device that sounded fresh out of a science fiction movie coming from their direction.

 “Just hurry and tag him for a BCI chip.
 My mother needs me back as soon as possible!”

 “Your mother is one beautiful woman,”